How to Install a Manual Transfer Switch for a Generator

 When searching for the best generators or the single best generator for a client, remember the installation’s integrity is paramount.
 Keep these key points in mind:

-- Preventing Backfeed: This is the non-negotiable safety objective of the entire installation.
-The chosen method, whether transfer switch or interlock, must reliably achieve this.
+- Preventing Backfeed: This is the non‑negotiable safety objective of the entire installation.
+The chosen method, whether transfer switch or interlock, must reliably prevent inadvertent paralleling of the generator and utility.

-- Conductor and Breaker Sizing: The feeder conductor sizing and overcurrent protection must be appropriate for the generator’s maximum output and the ampacity of the inlet and transfer switch.
+- Conductor and Breaker Sizing: Choose feeder conductors and overcurrent protection based on the generator’s maximum output and the conductor ampacity rules (see Article 310 and related tables), while also considering termination temperature ratings and the transfer-switch manufacturer’s instructions.

-- Proper Labeling: Clearly label the transfer switch circuits and the generator breaker in the main panel.
-This ensures safe and correct operation for the homeowner.
+- Proper Labeling: Clearly label transfer switch circuits, the generator inlet, and the generator breaker in the main panel so the homeowner and first responders can quickly identify sources and circuits.

 Primary Sources